> Steeleye Span > Songs > Captain Coulston

 They performed this song live on BBC radio on John Peel’s Sunday Concert on 15 September 1971.
 This programme was included as bonus CD on the 2006 reissue of Ten Man Mop.

-Paddy Tunney sang Captain Coulson on his 1976 Topic album The Flowery Vale, and on the 1998 Topic anthology We’ve Received Orders to Sail (The Voice of the People Volume 12).
+Paddy Tunney sang Captain Coulson in a recording made by Tony Engle and Tony Russell in the crypt of St. John the Baptist, Kensington, London in February 1975.
+It was released in 1976 on his Topic album The Flowery Vale, and in 1998 on the Topic anthology We’ve Received Orders to Sail (The Voice of the People Volume 12).
+Cathal Ó Baoill noted in the first album:

 Andy Irvine recorded Captain Colston in 1982 on his and Dick Gaughan’s duo album Parallel Lines.
-He noted:
+He also sang it at The Lobby Bar, Cork in May 1995.
+This recording was included in 2019 on his anthology Old Dog Long Road Vol. 1.
+He noted on the first album:

 Can it really be that pirates would lay in wait for poverty stricken emigrant ships sailing to the new world?
 Captain Colston’s wife was well able to deal with them anyway.
 I heard this from the great Brigid Tunney, the best singer I ever heard and filled out the story from a longer version sung by Peter Donnelly of Castle Caulfield, Co.
 Tyrone.

-Kevin Mitchell sang Captain Coulston on his and Ellen Mitchell’s Musical Traditions anthology Have a Drop Mair.
-He noted:
+Kevin Mitchell sang Captain Coulston on his and Ellen Mitchell’s 2001 Musical Traditions anthology Have a Drop Mair.
+He and Rod Stradling noted:

 Lyrics